UAB OB/GYN Global Health Elective in Cameroon, Africa

 - Dr. Gregory Edie Halle-Ekane, Vice Dean in charge of Research and Cooperation in the Faculty of Health Sciences at the University of Buea in Cameroon

 - Chere' Stewart, MD, Associate Professor at UAB, ObGyn - Women's Reproductive Health Care.
-Dr. stewart manages the Elective Application Rotation Process.
+Dr. Stewart manages the Elective Rotation Application Process.

 - Gain experience in providing comprehensive obstetrical and gynecological care in a developing country resource-limited setting